MbuguaCaleb/angular_js_fundamentals/07_forms-reactive-start/README.md

 **Reactive**

 ```
-Form is Created programatically and Synchronized with the Dom.
+Form is Created programatically (In Typecript Code)

-Using the programmattic approach i create my from from TypeScript
-Code

 I model and create my form my self rather than angular infering on My Behalf

 SignUpForm is of the type FormGroup.

-controls are Key Value pairs in the Object we pass to the FormGroup
+controls are passed as Key Value pairs

-They are also classes i.e the Controls.

 this.signUpForm = new FormGroup({
     username: new FormControl(null),